How to Restore a Boat Without Losing Your Mind

 Step 1: Set up a Proper Workspace

-What we didn’t consider at the time was that we were buying a boat stored in an outdoor boatyard an hour’s drive away, wasting two hours driving time every time we wanted to work on it.
-This hindered our ability to do as much work as possible before snowfall.
-(And we live in Maine, so it wasn’t long before we had to tarp it up, winterize, and call it quits for the season.
+What we didn't consider at the time was that we were buying a boat stored in an outdoor boatyard an hour's drive away (resulting in two hours driving time every time we wanted to work on it).

-When the snow melted, we still weren’t left with a great workspace.
-Being in an outdoor storage yard far from home meant limited access to outlets, delaying painting work (due to rain or humidity), no friends nearby who could pop in and lend a hand, and many curse-filled trips back to the boat for forgotten wallets and cell phones.
+When the snow melted, we still weren't left with a great workspace.
+Being in an outdoor storage yard far from home meant limited access to outlets, delayed painting work (due to rain or humidity), no friends nearby who could pop in and lend a hand and many curse-filled trips back to the boat for forgotten wallets and cell phones.

-- Affordable workspace close to home so you can spend those spare hours getting work done.
+- Look for an affordable workspace close to home so you can spend those spare hours getting work done.

-- Coverage.
+- Coverage is paramount.
 If possible, store the boat under cover so you can work under any conditions.
 My dream setup is to have a big tunnel garage in the yard someday when I quit renting and have a place of my own.
 Access to the boat would never be easier!

-- Good access to a power source from each end of the boat.
+- Have good access to a power source from each end of the boat.
 Hello, power tools!

-- Enough lighting to work into the later hours of the day.
+- Make sure you have enough lighting to work into the later hours of the day.

-- Respirators, throw-away gloves, and ANSI impact-rated safety goggles (check prices on Amazon) — Protect your health when working with dust and chemical-based cleaners and paints.
-I can’t count the number of times we had to stop what we were doing and run off to the store to buy replacement gloves or paint brushes.
-Save yourself the trouble and stockpile these essentials before starting the restoration!
+- Safety Gear - Stock up on respirators, throw-away gloves, and ANSI impact-rated safety goggles - Protect your health when working with dust and chemical-based cleaners and paints.
+I can't count the number of times we had to stop what we were doing and run off to the store to buy replacement gloves or paint brushes.
+Save yourself the trouble and stockpile these essentials before starting the restoration.

 Inspect the boat and make a master list of everything that needs to be fixed.
 When I say everything, I mean everything.
 But first...